coolbreeze413/espidf_p_skeletor/README.md

 - Setup the CMake toolchain as per instructions.
 - Choose the right sdkconfig - delete existing "sdkconfig" file and copy "sdkconfig-cmake" as the new "sdkconfig".
 - If migrating from one build system to another, ensure to delete the "build" directory.
+- Launch the regular windows shell (adding a recommendation to use Cmder as your shell, it's awesome)
 - build project using :
 	>     py -2 %IDF_PATH%/tools/idf.py menuconfig
 	>     py -2 %IDF_PATH%/tools/idf.py build